HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 ## Response documents

 To create a response document specify `createResponse` instead of `create`.
-The search operation searches the existing document for which the response document is created.
+The search operation finds the existing document for which the response document is created.

 ## Domino 14 formula example